DooDleWilk/kube-plex/README.md

 * A persistent volume type that supports ReadWriteMany volumes (e.g. NFS, Amazon EFS)
+* A Kubernetes LoadBalancer type when declaring the Service
 * Your Plex Media Server *must* be configured to allow connections from unauthorized users for your pod network, else the transcode job is unable to report information back to Plex about the state of the transcode job.
 At some